As night lengthened, four unhappy beasts of magic grumbled their way around greater Winchester.

 The stone beasts made for excellent trackers.
 They did not need strong arguments to do what they were requested.
-Nor did they care whether it was a warm night or cold day or require rest and feeding.
+Nor did they care about the weather or require rest and feeding.
 Like the golems that they had been mischievously likened to, they were brutishly single-minded when given a task.

 They were diligent as they went about their way.
 They kept their backs to the elven road and moved in opposite directions from one another.
 Each step, each foray into the trees and brush taken by the creatures was an attempt to refamiliarize themselves to this new world they had woken to.

-They moved with enthusiasm, in spite of this chore being less exciting than what their two fellow lions had decided to do.
-Uwaine and Galahad would have gladly exchanged places with their other two companions who were to keep an eye on two of Winchester’s current residents.
+They moved with enthusiasm, But Uwain and Galahad would have gladly exchanged places with their other two companions who were to keep an eye on two of Winchester’s current residents.

 Humans were a novelty to these beasts.
 They were frail and weak, unpredictable and oftentimes irrational.
 And yet, two of them had laid their hands upon their cold surface and breathed figurative life into them.
+There was a profound attachment on their part to these humans.
 It would be near impossible for any of the four wakened beasts to simply ignore the whereabouts of their benefactors.